DanielKehoe/learn-rails-copilot/22_Getting_Started.md

 Take a moment to think about where on your computer you'll do your work and store your files.
 You may have a **documents/** folder.
 You could make a similar folder named **projects/** or **code/** or **workspace/** for your programming projects.
 Use the Unix `mkdir` command to create a folder or create it with your file browser.

 If you haven't done so already, make a folder to contain your programming projects.
-You don't need to do this if you already created a **workspace/** folder in the Unix chapter in Book One.
+You don't need to do this if you already created a **workspace/** folder in the Unix chapter in the book *Learn Ruby on Rails: First Steps*.

 ```console $ cd ~ $ pwd /Users/danielkehoe $ mkdir workspace $ cd workspace ``` In this tutorial, the terms "folders" and "directories" mean the same thing.